sertansenturk/ahenkidentifier/README.md

-# ahenk_identifier
+# ahenkidentifier
-Identifies the Ahenk (Transposition) of a makam music recording given the tonic frequency and the symbol (or the makam)
+Identifies the ahenk (transposition) of a makam music recording given the tonic frequency and the symbol (or the makam)

 Usage
 =======